-Fwbackups is another Free Linux Open Source Backup Software that supports the cross-platform.
+Fwbackups is another Free Linux Open Source Backup Software that supports cross-platform.
 Fwbackups has vibrant features and a user satisfaction rate.
-One of the exciting things about Fwbackups is that the user can take part in developing this software and only can use it as a tester.
-It has a very user-friendly interface that can be used as a secure backup.
+One of the exciting things about Fwbackups is that the user can take part in developing this software and can only use it as a tester.
+It has a user-friendly interface that can be used as a secure backup.

 - An excellent and simple interface

 - Very much flexible in the backup configuration

 - The entire file can be backed up

 - Options for excluding files and directories